svenmalvik/svenmalvik.com/_posts/2020-03-08-azure-apim-deploy-with-portal.md

 layout: post
 title: Azure API Management from the Portal
 subtitle: Deployment Option &#35;1
-tags: [Azure, API Management, Portal]
+tags: [Azure, Azure API Management, Azure Portal]
 ---

 *We will provision Azure API management.
 Creating an instance of it is just a click in the Azure Portal.
 We'll do it once to show how easy it is before we move forward to some other ways that enable us to automate it.*